jasondaledavis/molecule/readme.txt

 License: GNU GPL, Version 2 (or later)
 Source: http://www.genericons.com

-Image used in screenshot.png: Custom art by Jason Davis
+Image used in screenshot.png: A photo by Jason Davis (https://nerdbrand.me)

 == Changelog ==